hphelion/documentation/cloudos/develop.quickstart-intro.md

 * Created a project.

-If you have not yet set up a cloud, refer to [Install &amp Configure Your Clouds](/cloudos/install/) for instructions.
+If you have not yet set up a cloud, refer to [Install &amp; Configure Your Clouds](/cloudos/install/) for instructions.

 Note: After a cloud environment has been created in the Operational Dashboard, you manage the cloud through the Administration Dashboard.
 The Administration Dashboard provides a simplified means of creating and managing Cloud